Admission Requirements – Entry-level OTD

 How to Apply

-Thank you for your interest in Spalding’s Doctor of Occupational Therapy.
+Thank you for your interest in Spalding’s Occupational Therapy Doctorate (OTD).
 Please review our prerequisite and admission requirements information before applying.

 - Sociology or Anthropology (3 credit hours)